dev4press/debugpress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'DebugPress' panel.

 == Changelog ==
+= 3.2 (2023.06.22) =
+* New: Support for the deprecated hook run handling
+* New: Execute actions when each error has been logged
+* Edit: Improved caller trace cleanup for error calls
+* Edit: Display more relevant error source file and log for errors
+* Fix: Fatal error tracking calling default handler directly

 = 3.1 (2023.06.14) =
 * New: Identify SQL queries sources for Dev4Press plugins
 * New: Hooks panel can filter by the WordPress Admin callbacks